 The McWane Science Center is housed in a multi-story building.
-There are exhibits that span four stories.
+Some exhibits span four stories.
 These include hands-on options that appeal to children.
 From dinosaurs to early childhood playgrounds, there is something for everyone to enjoy here.
 There is even an aquarium.
 The IMAX Dome Theater features a 5-story-tall screen and around 3 tons of high-intensity speakers.
 Demonstrations done by educators bring science to life daily.

-The Birmingham zoo is home to more than 170 animals from all across the world.
+The Birmingham Zoo is home to more than 170 animals from all across the world.
 The Zoo Train can bring you around the grounds, and the carousel provides a fun break from walking around.
 There is an alligator swamp to venture through, sea lion training to watch, and a tropical rainforest for you to explore.

 The Southern Museum of Flight is a large display of planes indoors and within a hangar area.
-These are warplanes, so they are particular interest to people who have served in the military and those who appreciate the rich history of military aviation.
+These are warplanes, so they are of particular interest to people who have served in the military and those who appreciate the rich history of military aviation.
 Simulated flying stations are available for individuals who want to take a hands-on approach to the learning experience.